Making it easier to predict the future in business

 This seems altogether more promising than trying to predict a singular future, building big plans around that prediction, and then watching something else quite different happen.
 The world, as Prince Andrew discovered, can change very quickly and make a mockery of our plans.

 One approach to dealing with the future that builds on the work of Ingvar is scenario planning.
 It is a discipline that does not shy away from trying to predict possible futures, but one that is altogether more sanguine about their multiplicity, and about our need to understand what we can, might and should, do if and when such a future comes to pass.
 Its focus is on the plan and remembering it, rather than on the purity of the prediction.

 Practical guidance for future planning

-We will return to scenario planning in more detail in a future blog.
-Given the season though, and the impending election, the start of a New Year, and the climate crisis, it seems more timely to first look at another kind of approach to the future – one in which we inspire our WILL and INTENT to create a future within the realms of our capacity as individuals, teams, and communities.
+We return to scenario planning in more detail in a different blog.
+We’ll first look at another kind of approach to the future – one in which we inspire our WILL and INTENT to create a future within the realms of our capacity as individuals, teams, and communities.